gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 [Nerderala 2023 and 2024 (Argentina y Mexico)](https://nerdear.la/).
 I was also on the *organizing team* for seven conferences.

+{{< figure src="latinR2022-23-24.png" alt="Images of people participatin in zoom or in person during LatinR 2022, 2023 and 2024.
+Flyer of traslathon and Danielle Navarro keynote">}}

 * [useR!
 2022 (online)](https://user2022.r-project.org):  I was in charge of organizing all the tutorials, which had their call, review, selection, and agenda.
 I also helped with the Spanish communication of the event, the composition of the scientific committee, selecting keynotes, contacting sponsors,